puppetlabs/puppetdb/documentation/CONTRIBUTING.md

     $ PDB_TEST_KEEP_DB_ON_FAIL=true lein test

-To run the integration tests, you'll need to ensure you have a suitable version of Ruby and Bundler available, and then run:
+To run the integration tests, you'll need to ensure you have a suitable version of Ruby and Bundler available, and then run

+    $ ext/bin/config-puppet-test-ref
-    $ ext/bin/configure-int-tests
+    $ ext/bin/config-puppetserver-test-ref

-You can request specific versions of puppet or puppetserver with the `PUPPET_VERSION` and `PUPPETSERVER_VERSION` environment variables:
+The default puppet and puppetserver versions are recorded in `ext/test-conf/`.
+You can request specific versions of puppet or puppetserver by specifying arguments to the config tools like this:

-    $ PUPPET_VERSION=5.3.x PUPPETSERVER_VERSION=5.1.x \
-      ext/bin/configure-int-tests
+    $ ext/bin/config-puppet-test-ref 5.3.x
+    $ ext/bin/config-puppetserver-test-ref 5.1.x

+Run the tools again to change the requested versions, and `lein distclean` will completely undo the configurations.

-After configuration, you should be able to run the tests by specifying the `:integration` selector:
+After configuration you should be able to run the tests by specifying the `:integration` selector:

     $ lein test :integration

-To run the local rspec tests (e.g. for the PuppetDB terminus code), first run `bundle install`, as described above, from the top of the source tree:
+To run the local rspec tests (e.g. for the PuppetDB terminus code), you must have run `config-puppet-test-ref` as described above, and then from within the `puppet/` directory run:

-    $ bundle install --path "$(pwd)/vendor"

-and then from within the `puppet/` directory:

-    $ bundle exec rspec
+    $ bundle exec rspec spec

+### Cleaning up

+Running `lein clean` will clean up the relevant items related to Clojure, but won't affect some other things, including the integration test configuration.
+To clean up "everything", run `lein distclean`.

 ## Making Trivial Changes